rob0101/trader/README.md

 One of the options will be battery -> grid selling for tiered prices, so you can export quickly to low SOCs for high spike prices and export slower to higher SOCs for lower prices.
 There will be a price trigger for charging from the grid, and price trigger for using the grid instead of the battery, a price trigger for exporting solar to the grid and more.

+The dashboard included in this package should be seen as a starting point for your own work.
+You can keep it, add to it or rewrite it.
+The key components to make things work are in the trader.yaml file which you'll not need to change (unless you really want to).

+Similarly, automations shared (at a later date) in this package can be used as they are, adapted or discarded.

 ## Installation

 ### Install trader.yaml in a "packages" directory